What is Sales Operations?

 - Time Management: Speaking of time management, sales operations also should look at what interferes with a rep’s day and how to remove it.
 Travel and expense management consuming too much time?
 Get a technology that eliminates rote tasks.

 - Sales Tooling: There are a range of applications that make sales teams significantly more effective.
 From data quality and appending to email management tools.
 Sales operations should pioneer the discovery and adoption of these technologies to streamline sales processes.
-Providing these kinds of tools via sales operations is discussed by ZoomInfo here.
+Here are the top 50 Sales Productivity Tools to Increase Sales Effectiveness.

 Sales operations rightly deserves a strategic seat in the sales organization.
 While not all of these categories will apply to your team, you should evaluate them versus your own team to see where you should focus your efforts.